 Lessons Learned Using Chalk Paint

-Click the products below to find where to purchase on-line.
+Click the product below to find where to purchase it online.

 Always Prep Before Painting

 I don’t care what the chalk paint manufacturers say; I always start my furniture makeovers with the proper prep needed to ensure a beautiful finish.
 Been there and done that failure one too many times.
 Lessons learned the hard way.
 Sanding is just one of the steps.
 CLICK here to learn more about the prep before painting.
 This one needed it!

 And before we get started with chalk paint, I wanted to share this new paintbrush I found.
 It’s called a Wooster.
 LOL, I like saying that.
 The price for this one is $6.39 on Amazon.
 Great price!
 Perfect for furniture painting and general all-purpose use.
 CLICK HERE to add it to your stash too.

 Let me start and tell you I need to get out of the house more but doing what I do, I tend to stick with what works.
 It just so happened my client requested this specific color and isn’t it gorgeous?
 It’s called Olive.
 I tried mixing a few colors to see if I could get close to the color she wanted with my current brand.
 It just wasn’t happening, so I decided to splurge and purchased 1 Qt of the “Chalk Paint,” and I’m so glad I did!
 Chalk paint is chalk paint.
 Huh, that’s what I thought.